Shop Subscribe

 Step 3: Time-Sensitive Reminders

-You can choose whether your most important notes are first put into the monthly planner, or whether you jot them onto a nearby dry erase board or Post-it note to be hung in plain view.
+You can choose whether your most important notes are first put into the monthly planner, or whether you jot them onto a nearby dry erase board or sticky note to be hung in plain view.
 Whichever method you choose, use the space in your command center to keep important reminders visible.
 Make sure to toss any notes that you don’t need to avoid clutter!

 Now that you’ve got your command center started, make an effort to stop by once a day to add any new events or reminders, and to check off the items you completed.
 You’re on your way to a more organized and efficient school year!